Slender body theories for rotating filaments: Three-dimensional SBTs for twist

 on the fiber surface.
 Substituting\ \eqref{eq:Jnpar} into\ \eqref{eq:uOmEx}, we see that the first term is exactly the angular velocity of\ \eqref{eq:Uwant}, while the second and third terms on the first line of\ \eqref{eq:uOmEx} give an additional constant velocity on the cross section (the rot-trans coupling term).
 However, we still have an angular-dependent term on the second line of\ \eqref{eq:uOmEx}: since $\Xs \times \hat{\V{r}}=\eb \cos{\theta} - \en \sin{\theta} $, the term in the second line has the angle dependence

-In Johnson's analysis, the angular velocity $\Psi^\parallel$ and translational velocity $\V{U}$ are of the same order in $\epsc$, and so the contribution of all subleading terms in\ \eqref{eq:uOmEx} to translational velocity on the cross section is still $\epsc^2$ relative to the contribution of forcing.
-However, if force and torque are of the same order in $\epsc$ (as when a fiber is driven by a torque $n^\parallel$ independent of $\epsc$), the second line will make an $\mathcal{O}(1)$ contribution to the cross-sectional velocity, violating the boundary condition\ \eqref{eq:UMatch}.
+\rone{In Johnson's analysis, which is based on the resistance problem, the angular velocity $\Psi^\parallel$ and translational velocity $\V{U}$ are independent of $\epsc$, and so the contribution of all subleading terms in\ \eqref{eq:uOmEx} to translational velocity on the cross section is still $\epsc^2$ relative to the contribution of forcing.} However, if force and torque are of the same order in $\epsc$ (as \rone{in the mobility problem} when a fiber is driven by a torque $n^\parallel$ independent of $\epsc$), the second line will make an $\mathcal{O}(1)$ contribution to the cross-sectional velocity, violating the boundary condition\ \eqref{eq:UMatch}.
 Thus, there is a $\mathcal{O}(1)$ angle dependence coming from the rotlet term which is unresolved.
 This dependence is the reason why the final integral equation of Keller and Rubinow \cite[Eq.~(28)]{krub} for twisting filaments contains terms which depend on the angle $\theta$ at which the inner expansion (of a rotating, translating cylinder) is matched with the outer expansion (of Stokeslets and rotlets), meaning there is no general solution for the Stokeslet and rotlet strength which is independent of the matching angle.

 In addition, there is also a lack of symmetry in the final result of Johnson, since torque makes an $\mathcal{O}(\log{\epsc})$ contribution to $\V{U}$ in\ \eqref{eq:uOmEx}, but force does not contribute to $\Psi^\parallel$ in\ \eqref{eq:Jnpar}.
 In our prototypical example of an unstable twirling fiber, this is not an issue, since force makes a negligible contribution to rotational velocity anyway.\footnote{Specifically, if the motor is driven by a constant torque $n^\parallel$, the angular velocity $\Psi^\parallel \sim n^\parallel/\epsc^2$.
 Symmetry tells us that the contribution of force to $\Psi^\parallel$ is $\mathcal{O}(\log{\epsc})$, which means that the rotational velocity from force is $\rt{\Psi}^\parallel \sim f \log{\epsc}$, which is much smaller than the rotational velocity from torque $\rr{\Psi}^\parallel \sim n/\epsc^2$, if $f$ and $n$ scale similarly with $\epsc$.} In the case when $\Psi^\parallel$ does not scale with $\epsc$, however, the torque $n^\parallel$ is order $\epsc^2$ and therefore makes a negligible contribution to $\V{U}$, but the force might make a nontrivial contribution to $\Psi^\parallel$.
 Thus there are two main issues when applying singularity representations to twisting filaments: first, the representation of the rotation in terms of rotlets is insufficient to satisfy the boundary condition\ \eqref{eq:UMatch} to $\mathcal{O}(\epsc)$, and, second, there is a lack of symmetry in the rot-trans coupling terms.